nathancarter/ge-lib/docs/drawing-cycle-graphs.md

 ## Properties of cycle graph objects

-You can access the following properties of the `CycleGraph` object (not the `CycleGraphSVG` object).
+You can access the following properties of the `CycleGraph` object (not the `CycleGraphRenderer` object).

  * Its bounding box
     * `cg.bbox.left`